 Frequently Asked Questions

 When considering a vasectomy, Neutral Bay is just one of the many locations that Dr. Cashion performs his no-scalpel procedure.
-The full range of vasectomy clinic locations across Australia are tailored to suit men who are unable to travel to Sydney for his skill set.
+The full range of vasectomy locations across Australia are tailored to suit men who are unable to travel to Sydney for his vasectomy services.

 New South Wales based clinic options include: